jjvanzon/Circular-Language-Spec/spec/system-interfaces/list-concept.md

 ![](images/6.%20List%20Concept.007.png)

-A triangle inside a nonagon will never express anything other than list inheritance as such.
+A triangle inside a nonagon might never express anything other than list inheritance as such.

 The solution to setting aspects of the list object itself is as follows.
 The contents you normally see in the list symbol, in the nonagon, are not the actual members of the list object.
 They are an alternate view on the list object.
 You do not see the list object members, you see the list items.
 The actual members of the list object are hidden away as part of the *system* *object*.
 The system object members are visible inside the system interface: